Handle numbers of guts of sutured manifolds and nearly fibered knots: Introduction

+Extending Haken's Theorem in Theorem~\ref{thm:haken} to product annuli and product disks for Heegaard splittings of sutured manifolds, we show the handle number of guts always pulls back. \begin{thm:handlenumberofgutsishandlenumberofmfld} Let $(M,\gamma)$ be an irreducible sutured manifold with non-empty guts $(G, \gamma_G)$.
+Then $h(M,\gamma)= h(G,\gamma_G)$. \end{thm:handlenumberofgutsishandlenumberofmfld}

-Let $(M,\gamma)$ be a sutured manifold such that each component of $\bdry M$ contains an annular suture.
-If $(M,\gamma)$ has guts $(G,\gamma_G)$ that are connected, incompressibly horizontally prime, and non-isolating, then $(M,\gamma)$ is incompressibly horizontally prime.
+Pulling back the property of being incompressibly horizontally prime is more subtle. \begin{theo:sutmanwithnonisolatinggutsishoriprime} Let $(M,\gamma)$ be a sutured manifold such that each component of $\bdry M$ contains an annular suture.
+If $(M,\gamma)$ has guts $(G,\gamma_G)$ that are connected, incompressibly horizontally prime, and non-isolating, then $(M,\gamma)$ is incompressibly horizontally prime. \end{theo:sutmanwithnonisolatinggutsishoriprime}